Skrillx13/MKDocs-RTD-Tutorial/docs/gettingstarted/projectcreate.md

 ## Configuration

+### Theme Installation

 First, you want to edit the mkdocs.yml folder ```mkdocs.yml```, and change the site name to whatever you wish.
 Next, we can install a theme onto MKDocs.
 This project currently has the [ReadTheDocs](https://sphinx-rtd-theme.readthedocs.io/en/stable/) theme in use, but another good one is [Material for MKDocs](https://squidfunk.github.io/mkdocs-material/).

+To install a theme, you just need to add the following into ```mkdocs.yml```.
+This code adds to ReadTheDocs theme, but you can also add other themes by referring to their documentation.

+    theme:
+        name: readthedocs

 From there, we can start adding more configuration.